Application Runners

 |---|---|

-| Display Name | A user-friendly label for the application runner (e.g. "Python Lambda Runner", "NodeJS App Service").
-Helps you pick the right runner when creating a new application based on it. |
+| Display Name | Name of the application runner rendered on UI (e.g. "Python Lambda Runner", "NodeJS App Service"). |

-| ID | A unique identifier for this runner—typically the base URL of the service (e.g. https://my-runner.example.com).
+| ID | Unique identifier of the application runner.
+Typically, it is the base URL of the service (e.g. https://my-runner.example.com).
 DIAL Core uses this endpoint to POST orchestration payloads. |

-| Description | Free-text notes about the runner’s capabilities, cluster location, version, or SLA (e.g. "v2 on GKE, 2 vCPU, 8 GB RAM"). |
+| Description | Description of the application runner capabilities, cluster location, version, or SLA (e.g. "v2 on GKE, 2 vCPU, 8 GB RAM"). |

-| Topics | Tags associated with the runner for identification and filtering on Admin UI (e.g. "finance", "support"). |
+| Topics | Tags associated with the application runner for identification and filtering on Admin UI (e.g. "finance", "support"). |

 | Updated time | Timestamp of the last update to this runner's configuration.
 Useful for tracking recent changes. |